The Fair Housing Act covers apartments, mobile homes, condos, houses and vacant lots that will be used for housing.

 Who benefits from equal-opportunity housing?

-Giving families the chance to live in high-opportunity neighborhoods can considerably improve residents’ lives and well-being, especially children, by giving them unfettered access to high-quality schools, health care services, youth programs and positive and healthy peer-group influences.
+Giving families the chance to live in high-opportunity neighborhoods can improve residents’ lives and well-being, especially children, by giving them unfettered access to high-quality schools, health care services, youth programs and positive and healthy peer-group influences.

 Fair housing is also good for business, the economy and the community.
-Discrimination and unfair practices distort the marketplace and keep qualified homebuyers from accessing reasonable housing opportunities, which denies neighborhoods the benefits of integration.
+Discrimination and unfair practices distort the marketplace and keep qualified homebuyers from accessing reasonable housing opportunities, which denies neighborhoods the benefits of diversity.

 How is fair housing enforced?

-FHEO leads the enforcement of fair housing laws in the U.S. It investigates housing discrimination claims filed by individuals and families.
+As part of HUD, FHEO leads the enforcement of fair housing laws in the U.S. It investigates housing discrimination claims filed by individuals and families.

 If you think your housing rights have been violated, you have the right to file a complaint with FHEO.
 The office will investigate your claim and help the parties come to an agreement.
 If that’s not possible, FHEO may disclose findings from the investigation.
 If the law has been violated, HUD or the Department of Justice may take legal action.